A brief recap of the ND-GOP State Convention

 Thousands from across the state gathered at the Bismarck Event Center this weekend for the ND GOP State Convention.

-All eyes were on the contest between Senator John Hoeven and Rick Becker for the convention’s endorsement for U.S. Senate.
+All eyes were on the contest between Sen. John Hoeven and Rick Becker for the convention’s endorsement for U.S. Senate.

 When the delegates returned from lunch, it was announced that the party had certified 2,321 delegates, making it the largest Republican convention in North Dakota history.